-The global top and emerging biofuels market are expected to witness a significant growth over the forecast period owing to the increase in utilization of liquid biofuels in the transportation sector.
+The global top and emerging biofuels market is expected to witness significant growth over the forecast period owing to the increase in utilization of liquid biofuels in the transportation sector.
 The volatility in crude oil prices, lower greenhouse gas emissions from biofuels and extended use of bioethanol mixture are anticipated to boost the market growth.
-Also, favorable government support through programs, regulations and policies for the development of biofuel also contribute towards the growth of the industry.
+Also, favorable government support through programs, regulations, and policies for the development of biofuel also contribute towards the growth of the industry.

-Biofuels are comprised of solid (bio coal, biochar, and pellet fuel), liquid (biodiesel and bioethanol), and gaseous (propane, biogas and Syngas) forms of energy.
-Among these forms, the liquid form is widely used in automobile industry.
+Biofuels are comprised of solid (bio-coal, biochar, and pellet fuel), liquid (biodiesel and bioethanol), and gaseous (propane, biogas and Syngas) forms of energy.
+Among these forms, the liquid form is widely used in the automobile industry.
 According to the data provided by the UK government in 2016, 788 million liters of renewable fuel has been supplied over the globe, and over 493 million liters of this was demonstrated to meet the sustainability requirements.
-This 493 million liter was reported to be comprised of 58% of bioethanol, 40% of biodiesel and 2% bio-methanol.
+This 493 million liter was reported to be comprised of 58% of bioethanol, 40% of biodiesel, and 2% bio-methanol.

-The key regions identified in the biofuel industry are Europe, Middle East and Africa, North America, Latin America and Asia Pacific.
+The key regions identified in the biofuel industry are Europe, Middle East, and Africa, North America, Latin America, and Asia Pacific.
 North America is projected to dominate the market followed by Europe owing to the stringent government regulations and initiatives for biofuels.
-The increase in consumption of fuel ethanol in the developed region such as the U.S anticipates the demand for the biofuels.
+The increase in consumption of fuel ethanol in developed region such as the U.S. anticipates the demand for biofuels.

-Asia-Pacific is projected to foresee the fastest growth over the coming six years owing to the surging demand for the automobiles.
+Asia-Pacific is projected to foresee the fastest growth over the coming six years owing to the surging demand for automobiles.
 It is anticipated to increase the demand for biofuels in the transportation industry.
-Furthermore, growing number of researchers with an understanding of the potential benefits, impact and risk related to the production of biofuel are projected to support the market growth in this region.
+Furthermore, growing number of researchers with an understanding of the potential benefits, impact, and risk related to the production of biofuel is projected to support the market growth in this region.